Lifting the Veil on the World Bank Group’s Lending Through Financial Intermediaries

 The projects come from a range of high-risk sectors, such as energy, agribusiness, mining , transportation and infrastructure.
 They are located in Africa, Asia and Latin America.
 The findings include some of the most notorious industrial disasters.
 Yet until now, the IFC’s involvement was unknown.

-Part 1 of the report,“Disaster for Us and the Planet”, examines the contribution of IFC intermediaries to climate change.
+Part 1 of the series,“Disaster for Us and the Planet”, examines the contribution of IFC intermediaries to climate change.
 The report reveals how IFC financial-sector clients have funded dozens of new coal projects since the World Bank announced its moratorium on new coal funding.
 The second installment, Bankrolling India’s Dirty Dozen, examines IFC’s covert support for India’s most abusive corporations.
 Part 3 of the investigation, Reckless Development, reveals dozens of harmful projects funded by IFC intermediaries in Southeast Asia.
 The report profiles the struggle of Karen communities in Myanmar, who after surviving 70 years of civil war and displacement now have to contend with a destructive coal mine indirectly backed by the IFC.
-Check back here over the coming months for the final part of the series, which will investigate financial intermediary investments in Africa.
+The fourth and final part of the series, Unjust Enrichment, exposes how IFC intermediaries have backed some of the most notorious land grabs on the African continent.
+This report profiles the story of an artisanal mining community in Northern Guinea that was forcibly evicted and impoverished by one of the world’s largest mining companies in order to expand a goldmine that was financed in part by one of the IFC’s African intermediary banks.

 IDI has also published a project database, which details all of the harmful investments that we’ve linked to IFC intermediaries.
 This will be updated periodically with new findings.